What is off-piste skiing?

-If downhill skiing is practiced only on marked and maintained trails, off-piste skiing extends on any slope accessible by the ski lifts: As soon as you leave the slopes, you are "off-piste".
+If downhill skiing is practiced only on marked and maintained slopes, off-piste skiing extends on any slope accessible by the ski lifts: As soon as you leave the slopes, you are "off-piste".

 Is off-piste skiing dangerous?

-Everything depends on the snow conditions, the weather, the visibility and especially the snowpack condition.
-If the right conditions are met and you go on slopes adapted to your level, it is even rather less dangerous than downhill skiing because the risk of collision between skiers is extremely reduced.
+It all depends on the snow conditions, the weather, the visibility and especially the state of the snowpack.
+If the right conditions are met and you move on terrain suited to your technical level, it is even rather less dangerous than downhill skiing because the risk of collision between skiers is extremely low.

-Wearing an A.R.V.A (Avalanche Searcher) is essential for any off-piste excursion
+Wearing an A.R.V.A (avalanche victim search device) is essential for any off-piste excursion

 SKI PROGRESSION provides free A.R.V.A to its customers

-To summarize, we can say that off-piste skiing is no more dangerous than downhill skiing if we respect the basic rules of safety and you are well supervised by competent people.
+To summarize, we can say that off-piste skiing is no more dangerous than downhill skiing if you respect basic safety rules and are well supervised by people competent.

 Minimum level required for off-piste skiing.

-Snow conditions are extremely varied off-piste.
-Sometimes the snow is better and easier than on marked trails.
+The snow conditions are extremely varied off-piste.
+Sometimes the snow is better and easier there than on marked trails.

-In general, being comfortable on the red ski-run is a reasonable technical base to start calmly.
+In general, being comfortable on a red slope constitutes a reasonable technical basis for a easy start.